Why You Should Own Your Scuba Gear

-Hygiene was already brought up above but this really is a question of safety and to make sure that you go diving with top-notch gear that will help you stay as safe as possible.
-Using outdated and badly maintained gear can put your health at risk and that’s the last thing you want to worry about while you dive.
+Hygiene was already brought up above but this really is a question of safety and to make sure that you go diving with top-notch scuba gear that will help you stay as safe as possible.
+Using outdated and badly maintained scuba diving gear can put your health at risk and that’s the last thing you want to worry about while you dive.

 You don’t know the history of the equipment you rent.
-Even if the shop takes care of the items, you don’t know what the previous renters did with the gear.
+Even if the shop takes care of the items, you don’t know what the previous renters did with the rental gear.

 If gear gets abused then it will eventually break and the last thing you want is that it breaks while you’re underwater.
 You will often not be able to know or see that the gear is or is not in perfect condition.
 Yet, you will definitely find out when you get into the water.
 And by then your dive can end up being ruined before it even began.

 You might think that you can go by reviews of the dive shops that are in the area of your vacation.
-Yet, these reviews can’t be trusted.
+Yet, these reviews can’t always be trusted.

 Many people that write such reviews experienced probably near-perfect weather and conditions.
-The gear will not be pushed to its limits in that case and even if it is not well-maintained, the reviewer will most likely give it high ratings.
+The rental gear will not be pushed to its limits in that case and even if it is not well-maintained, the reviewer will most likely give it high ratings.
 Simply trusting those reviews might offer an unwelcome surprise for you when you get to the dive shop!

-Renting new equipment every time you go diving takes a lot of time.
+Renting new dive equipment every time you go diving takes a lot of time.
 You have to dig through and try a lot of different pieces of gear to find the best fitting one.
 Time is better spent either basking in the sun or underwater.

-Dive shops also have limited amounts of gear in certain sizes or of certain brands.
-You will have to be there early to get the best pieces of equipment which can take time away from your otherwise relaxing vacation.
+Dive shops also have limited amounts of scuba diving gear in certain sizes or of certain brands.
+You will have to be there early to get the best pieces of diving equipment which can take time away from your otherwise relaxing vacation.
 And even if you get there early, there’s no guarantee that you will get the best fitting equipment so that trip can end up being a complete waste of time.

 5. Gear Familiarity